 Low-Speed Vehicles

-Low-speed vehicles follow federal safety standards, are street legal on most U.S. roads 35 mph or less and travel at a max speed of 25 mph.
+Low-speed vehicles (LSVs) are required to follow federal safety standards, are street legal on most U.S. roads 35 mph or less, and travel at a max speed of 25 mph.

 What is a Low-Speed Vehicle?

-Low-speed vehicles must adhere to the performance and safety standards set by the NHTSA (National Highway Traffic and Safety Association) which states that LSVs must not exceed 25 mph (40 km/h) and must be equipped with:
+Low-speed vehicles must adhere to the performance and safety standards set by the NHTSA (National Highway Traffic and Safety Association) which states that LSVs must not exceed 25 mph (40 km/h) and are required to have:

 • Headlamps (headlights)